 We had her for 305 nm before she headed to Catalina Island for her summer job.
 We now are back to four.
 Hopefully both girls will rejoin us in August if not before.

-Tim not only directs marina traffic, he also provides invaluable weather briefings at precisely 5:01 every afternoon.
+Tim not only directs marina traffic, but also provides invaluable weather briefings at precisely 5:01 every afternoon.
 The Delaware Bay notoriously is fickle, particularly at the approach to Cape May, our next destination.
 Tonight he gave everyone the green light for an early morning departure.

 The big excitement tonight was when a 58-foot Hatteras went down just around the corner from where were were eating at the marina picnic tables.
 Police, fire, a Coast Guard helicopter, and hopeful salvors all convened in a frenzy.
 The boat had anchored out, the anchor slipped in the current, and they bashed into a rock jetty.
 Fortunately the six people aboard were rescued from the water.
 This rescue boat seems to have rescued only the life raft, but they still are heroes to us.

 If all goes well, tomorrow night we’ll be in the land of Frankie Valli, mobsters, and real housewives.